jpbaterabsb/truelogic-challenge/README.md

 }'
 ```

-Note: You should have installed the curl.
+Note: You should have curl installed.